tyleragreen/history/tags/mta.md

 - Tags: [kiley](../tags/kiley.md) [mta](../tags/mta.md) [tfl](../tags/tfl.md)

 ### MTA Courts Kiley
+- Date: October 8, 1983

 - Cuomo's counsel, Timothy Russert, sat with Kiley at Fenway during Yaz Day (Carl Yastrzemski's last game) to discuss the MTA job
 - The govenor's staff's codename for Kiley was "The Badge," "because he had been Deputy Mayor in charge of public safety in Boston from 1972 to 1975 and before that a C.I.A. official"
-- Source: "THE SECRET COURTING OF ROBERT KILEY," *New York Times*, October 8, 1983. [link](http://www.nytimes.com/1983/10/08/nyregion/the-secret-courting-of-robert-kiley.html)
+- Source: "THE SECRET COURTING OF ROBERT KILEY," *The New York Times*, October 8, 1983. [link](http://www.nytimes.com/1983/10/08/nyregion/the-secret-courting-of-robert-kiley.html)
 - Tags: [kiley](../tags/kiley.md) [mta](../tags/mta.md)

 ### New Yorker on Ravitch-era capital plans
+- Date: June 25, 1984

 - Capital plan approved by NY state legislature, June 24, 1981
   - [NYT](http://www.nytimes.com/1981/06/24/nyregion/news-summary-wednesday-june-24-1981.html)